nonacosa/notion-site/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `notion-md-gen` fork and open a pull request against the master branch.
+Push your branch to your `notion-site` fork and open a pull request against the master branch.